DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 }
 ```

-Schema inference can only infer basic information like the data type.
-If you use schema inference, consider augmenting the returned schema (e.g. with richer descriptions for each column if you have them) and uploading it again (see the Schema Upload section below for details)

 #### Schema Upload

 The schema inference works very well for basic data types, however there are situations where you want fine grained control over the schema.
-To accomplish this we simply need to call the `UpdateDataset` endpoint
+To accomplish this you need to [construct a new json schema from scratch](https://api.edelweissdata.com/docs/index.html#model-Schema) or modify one returned by schema inference and then upload it by POSTing it to the [/datasets/{datasetId}/in-progress](https://api.edelweissdata.com/docs/index.html#operations-In_Progress-updateInProgressDataset) endpoint

 **Code:**
 ```js